Joyboy-91/Single-Cell-RNA-Sequencing-Tutorial/README.md

 ---
 ## 📊 6.
 Results and Outputs <a name="6-outputs"></a>

-Successful execution will automatically generate a results/ folder containing the following:
+Successful execution will automatically generate a `results/` folder containing the following high-quality, publication-ready visualizations:

-**Global Cell Atlas**
+### Global Cell Atlas

-**t-SNE / UMAP Embeddings:** Visualizations showing the overall cellular diversity.
+* **t-SNE / UMAP Embeddings:** Visualizations showing overall cellular diversity across all integrated datasets.

-**Condition Split Plots:** Side-by-side comparisons of different experimental groups (e.g., Control vs. Treated).
+* **Condition-Split Plots:** Side-by-side t-SNE comparisons of different experimental groups (e.g., Control vs. Treated) on the same coordinate scale.

+* **Cellular Proportions:** Stacked bar charts quantifying the percentage shifts in cell populations between conditions.

-**Marker Gene Dotplots:** A summary of top differentially expressed genes across all identified clusters.
+* **Marker Gene Dotplots:** A comprehensive summary of key differentially expressed genes used for automated cluster annotation.

-**Developmental Trajectory**
+### Developmental Trajectory

-**Transcription Factor (TF) Enrichment:** Plots showing active regulatory mechanisms.
+* **Transcription Factor (TF) Enrichment:** Dotplots showing active regulatory mechanisms and transcription factors across different time points/conditions.

-**Expression Dynamics:** Violin plots showing the expression of your Genes of Interest across different conditions.
+* **Expression Dynamics:** Violin plots showing the expression levels of your *Genes of Interest* across specific cell subtypes.

-**Pseudotime Tree:** A continuous map (ForceAtlas2) showing how cells transition from State A to State B, colored by pseudotime gradients and gene expression.
+* **Pseudotime Tree:** A continuous, branched map (ForceAtlas2) showing how cells transition from a Root state to terminal states, colored by pseudotime gradients and gene expression.

+* **Expression vs. Pseudotime Scatter:** Dynamic scatter plots tracking how the expression of a specific gene changes as cells progress through the developmental timeline.

 ---

 ## 📝 7.
 Notes & Acknowledgements <a name="7-notes"></a>

-**Auto-Tune Resolution:** The sub-clustering algorithm features a dynamic "binary search" logic to automatically find the optimal Leiden resolution for a target number of clusters.
+* **Auto-Tune Resolution:** The sub-clustering algorithm (Phase 2) features a dynamic "binary search" logic to automatically find the optimal Leiden resolution required to achieve a user-defined target number of clusters.

-**Rare Cell Preservation:** Filtering parameters are optimized to preserve rare cell types that might otherwise be lost during strict quality control.
+* **Rare Cell Preservation:** During Phase 1, the Leiden clustering resolution is intentionally kept high (res=2.0), and specific QC thresholds are optimized to preserve rare cell types that might otherwise be filtered out.

+* **Trajectory Branching Optimization:** The neighborhood graph parameters (e.g., `n_neighbors=10`) are fine-tuned to ensure the PAGA/ForceAtlas2 algorithms can accurately calculate structural branches rather than forcing cells into a single linear trajectory.

 **Contact / Author:** Pipeline developed and maintained by [Onur Yıldırım](https://github.com/Joyboy-91) during an internship at the Adebali Lab, Sabancı University.